 Counselors provide orientation to students in both credit and non-credit who are new to the college; guide students in the development of their educational plan; lead students to essential support services; and assist students with personal concerns and the development of good study skills.

 Academic counselors can assist students to discuss requirements for a certificate, degree, or transfer to a 4-year institution at any of the CCSF campuses.

 Appointments are available to students/alumni seeking assistance in choosing their major and/ career choices.
 Career counselors will assist in career assessment, career exploration, career planning, and career coaching/mentoring.
-Career Counseling also offers several career–related workshops throughout the semester as well as a Career Fair.
+Career Counseling also offers several career–related workshops and Career Development classes throughout the semester as well as a Career & Resource Fair.
 (415) 239-3117; Office: MU 39.

 If you are a student with a disability that can be verified, you may choose to work with the Disabled Students Programs and Services (DSPS).
 All services and records are confidential.
 Your involvement with DSPS can be thought of as a partnership between you and the Disabled Students Programs and Services staff.
 The DSPS staff consists of counselors, disability specialists, faculty members, technology and media specialists, instructional assistants, sign language interpreters and captioners, and office staff.
 They are people you can work with to plan support services that will help you move toward your goals.
 Reasonable accommodations are available on all campuses.
 Tel: (415) 452-5481(415) 452-5481 Voice, (415) 452-5451(415) 452-5451 TDD (for persons who are deaf); Office: Rosenberg Library 323

 You may notice some overlap in the services offered by some of the departments.
 It is advisable to find a counselor you work well with- the choice is yours.
 And, you may see more than one counselor, in different departments, at the same time!